pombreda/lepl/doc-src/manual/examples.rst

    `.config.clear() <api/redirect.html#lepl.core.config.ConfigBuilder.clear>`_.

 #.
 But compilation isn't hugely expensive either.
 If you're using a matcher
-   more than about 20 times, it's worth compiling to get better peformance.
+   more than about 20 times, it's worth using the default configuration (rather than `.config.clear() <api/redirect.html#lepl.core.config.ConfigBuilder.clear>`_) to get better peformance.

 #.
-It's hard to beat the default configuration.
-The compilation time isn't
-   too great and, once cached, it generates one of the fastest parsers around.
+Disabling memoisation made the cached parser faster, but you should only do
+   this once (1) you are sure you don't have a left-recursive grammar (if you do, the default configuration, with caching, will warn you) and (2) you've tested it for your particular case.

 #.
-Disabling memoisation makes a cached parser *slightly* faster, but is
-   generally not worth the risk (without the minimal minimisation in the default parser a left recursive gammar can crash your program).

-#.
-Full memoisation and resource management are slow, but these are very
+Low memory use is slow, but this is a specialised configuration that you
-   specialised configurations that you won't need in normal use.
+   won't need in normal use.

 For anyone interested in absolute speed, the values above are milliseconds required per iteration on a Dual Core laptop (a Lenovo X60, a couple of years old), with sufficient memory to avoid paging.

+It would be interesting to compare this with different versions.
+Unfortunately the table wasn't updated regularly in previous manuals, but when I re-ran the Lepl 4 code I found that Lepl 5 was typically around 20% faster.

 .. index:: tables, columns, tabular data, Columns()
 .. _table_example: